klhuillier/con-error/README.md

 ]
 ```

-This only returns lines to root errors.
-It will not return a line ending with a ConError
-containing a cause.
-Therefore, in the above, it would not return `[A <- B]`

 ### .flatten()

 Returns an array of the referent ConError as well as all Error types listed as causes in the
 error hierarchy.

-The order is not guaranteed.
+The order is not deterministic.

 ## ConError's Promise-like behavior